tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 T>      * You will need to edit both the `index` view and the `index.html` template to put the most viewed (i.e. popular pages) on the index page.
 T>      * Instead of accessing the `Category` model, you will have to ask the `Page` model for the most viewed pages.
 T>      * Remember to pass the list of pages through to the context.
-T>      * If you are not sure about the HTML template code to use, you can draw inspiration from the `category.html` template code as the markup is essentially the same.
+T>      * If you are not sure about the HTML template code to use, you can draw inspiration from the `category.html` template markup.
+The markup that you ned to write is essentially the same.

 T> ### Model Tips
 T> For more tips on working with models you can take a look through the following blog posts: